coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-wallet-config.md

 <Tabs defaultValue="testnet2" values={[
 {label: 'Testnet2', value: 'testnet2'},
-{label: 'Testnet1', value: 'testnet1'},
 {label: 'Mainnet', value: 'mainnet'},
 ]}>

 <TabItem value="testnet2">
-1. Go to chainlist.org and search for ‘_core blockchain_’, make sure to check the _Include Testnets_ option.
+1. Go to chainlist.org and search for _Core Blockchain_, make sure to check the _Include Testnets_ option.

 2. Double check to make sure to choose the right network.
 Please check the details in the above snapshots — Chain ID, Currency etc. to ensure you will add the correct one.